 Let’s face it; accidents happen.
 And without insurance coverage, you could be responsible for harm done to people and property, and those costs can mount quickly.

-Boat insurance is highly customizable, and costs vary based on the type of coverage and the type of boat itself, including its size, age and value, as well as where it’s stored.
+Boat insurance is highly customizable and costs range.
+Variables include the type of coverage and the type of boat itself, including its size, age and value, as well as where it’s stored.

 Similar to auto insurance, you’ll want to make sure your coverage protects the boat itself, liability for damage caused with the boat, and medical coverage for injuries sustained during a boating accident.
 There are three main types of insurance for boats:

 This will help you get your boat fixed if it is damaged.
-The most common types of coverage to consider are:
+The most common types of coverage are:

 If you are at fault for a boating accident, you can be held responsible for associated costs, putting all your assets at risk.
 Boat liability insurance can cover costs related to property damage and injuries suffered by others.